seanhandley/h3_ruby/README.md

 ## Supported H3 Versions

 The semantic versioning of this gem matches the versioning of the H3 C library.
-E.g. version `3.2.x` of this gem is targeted for version `3.2.y` of H3 C lib where `x` and `y` are independent patch levels.
+E.g. version `3.5.x` of this gem is targeted for version `3.5.y` of H3 C lib where `x` and `y` are independent patch levels.

 ## Naming Conventions

 We have changed camel-case method names to snake-case, as per the Ruby convention.

-In addition, some methods using the `get` verb have been renamed i.e. `getH3UnidirectionalEdgesFromHexagon` becomes `h3_unidirectional_edges_from_hexagon`.
+In addition, some methods using the `get` verb have been renamed i.e. `getH3UnidirectionalEdgesFromHexagon` becomes `unidirectional_edges_from_hexagon`.

-We have also suffixed predicate methods with a question mark, as per the Ruby convention, and removed `is` from the name i.e. `h3IsPentagon` becomes `h3_pentagon?`
+We have also suffixed predicate methods with a question mark, as per the Ruby convention, and removed `h3Is` from the name i.e. `h3IsPentagon` becomes `pentagon?`

 ## Getting Started